isaac-chisaleCS/code-unza25-csc4792-project_team_12-repository/README.md

 •	Enhance research visibility for UNZA by ensuring faculty work is properly credited.
 •	Support strategic decision-making in research funding, performance evaluation, and collaborations.

+1.3 Business Success Criteria
+The success of the project will be measured by:
+1. Classification Accuracy – The automated system should correctly identify at least 80% of publications as belonging or not belonging to UNZA faculty members.
+2. Practical Usability – The system should allow research administrators and other stakeholders to process and verify publications with minimal effort.
+3. Interpretability – The model should provide explanations for its predictions to build trust in the system’s decisions.

 1.4 Data Mining Goals

 •	Develop a classification model that can predict whether a publication belongs to a UNZA faculty member based on its metadata.